ZainabGhazanfar/AI4healthcare/document.md

 <h2> AI in Diagnostics and Imaging </h2>

+Medical image segmentation is an essential prerequisite for developing healthcare systems, especially for disease diagnosis and treatment planning.
+On various medical image segmentation tasks, the u-shaped architecture, also known as U-Net, has become the de-facto standard and achieved tremendous success.
+However, due to the intrinsic locality of convolution operations, U-Net generally demonstrates limitations in explicitly modeling long-range dependency.
+Transformers, designed for sequence-to-sequence prediction, have emerged as alternative architectures with innate global self-attention mechanisms, but can result in limited localization abilities due to insufficient low-level details.
+In this paper, we propose TransUNet, which merits both Transformers and U-Net, as a strong alternative for medical image segmentation.
+On one hand, the Transformer encodes tokenized image patches from a convolution neural network (CNN) feature map as the input sequence for extracting global contexts.
+On the other hand, the decoder upsamples the encoded features which are then combined with the high-resolution CNN feature maps to enable precise localization.
+We argue that Transformers can serve as strong encoders for medical image segmentation tasks, with the combination of U-Net to enhance finer details by recovering localized spatial information.
+TransUNet achieves superior performances to various competing methods on different medical applications including multi-organ segmentation and cardiac segmentation.

 <h2>AI in Drug Discovery and Development </h2>

 <h2> Robotics and AI in Surgery </h2>